Sosnac/Cryptrus2.0/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-Created by David Sosnac [DashAngel]
+All rights reserved, copyright © 2026 David Sosnac